Communist front: Asia

-Consentrasi Gerakan Mahasiswa Indonesia ('Unified Movement of Students of Indonesia', abbreviated CGMI) was an organization of university students in Indonesia, linked to the Communist Party of Indonesia.
+Consentrasi Gerakan Mahasiswa Indonesia ('Unified Movement of Students of Indonesia', abbreviated CGMI) was an organization of university students in Indonesia, linked to the Communist Party of Indonesia (PKI).
 CGMI was founded in 1956, through the merger of communist-led university student groups in Bogor, Bandung and Yogyakarta (which had emerged in the early 1950s).
 At the time of its founding, CGMI had a membership of around 1,180.

-Fadjar Harapan ('Dawn of Hope') was a short-lived Indonesian pioneer organization, linked to the Communist Party of Indonesia (PKI).
+Fadjar Harapan ('Dawn of Hope') was a short-lived Indonesian pioneer organization, linked to the Communist Party of Indonesia.
 Fadjar Harapan was founded in 1959, albeit that there already was an existing Scouting movement initiated by the Communist Party.
 However, the organization was officially not connected to any political party (according to the constitution of the organization) and was open to all children between the ages of six and thirteen.
 The initiative to found the new organization was taken by the party leader Aidit.
 Cadres of the Communist Party and Pemuda Rakjat (the youth wing of the Communist Party) were given the task to study how pioneer movements functioned in other countries, but adapting Fadjar Harapan to Indonesian conditions.

-Gerwani's affiliation with the Communist Party of Indonesia (PKI) eventually led to their demise after the events of Gerakan 30 September, G30S and the "attempted" coup.
-The arrest and imprisonment of Gerwani members was justified by the fabricated involvement of Gerwani in the killings of the six Generals during G30S.
-The Lubang Buaya myth, as described as discussed by historians, claimed that Gerwani had performed sadistic, sexual crimes before and after killing the six Generals during G30S.
+Gerwani's affiliation with the Communist Party of Indonesia eventually led to their demise after the events of Gerakan 30 September, G30S and the "attempted" coup.
+The arrest and imprisonment of Gerwani members was justified by the fabricated involvement of Gerwani in the killings of the six generals during G30S.
+The Lubang Buaya myth, as described as discussed by historians, claimed that Gerwani had performed sadistic, sexual crimes before and after killing the six generals during G30S.
 More seriously, Lubang Buaya was used to justify the mass killings of communists in the period immediately after the G30S – an incident that also led to the demise of Gerwani.

-Peasants Front of Indonesia (Barisan Tani Indonesia) was a peasant mass organization connected to the Communist Party of Indonesia (PKI).
+Peasants Front of Indonesia (Barisan Tani Indonesia) was a peasant mass organization connected to the Communist Party of Indonesia.
 BTI was founded November 25, 1945.
 The previous peasant organization of PKI had been the Peasants Union (Serikat Tani) formed in 1945.